garysteinmetz/technology_survey_study_materials/lessons/i_can_run_a_web_application_from_a_container_in_the_cloud.md

 A `Dockerfile` defines a Docker image.
 Docker images can 'piggyback' off each other.

+ _Note that Unix commands can be, and are quite often are, used in a Dockerfile._

 For the 'demo' project created in the previous exercise, the following `Dockerfile` (with that filename) uses (`FROM`) an Alpine Linux system with Java 11 installed, copies (`COPY`) the 'fat JAR' into it, and then runs (`CMD`) the demo application.